 9 players mentioned by Mike Tomlin in Tuesday’s press conference

 The 2023 regular season is underway.
-After a successful trip to the West Coast, the Steelers are back into their normal weekly routine again.
+The Steelers showed some improvements on the road in Week 3, but the key is to get better each week regardless of the outcome of the game.
 As is typically the case, head coach Mike Tomlin took to the podium on Tuesday to address in the media for Tomlin Tuesday.
 With plenty of questions asked by those in attendance, it is once again time for a players mentioned article.
 Remember these are players where a specific question was asked during the Q&A period.

 With so many players, I’ll stick to just the questions.

 Coach Tomlin was asked what it does for the offense and for Kenny Pickett when he is rolling like he was on Sunday night.

 “You know, that’s what we desire to do anyway.
 Sometimes there’s less of it when we’re not gaining enough fluidity to put snaps together.
 You know, and that’s some of the diversity I think that gets lost sometimes when you’re not converting third downs or you’re not moving the ball.
 Sometimes you guys ask about snap distribution for runners.
 For example, “hey, can we see more of 30.”
 Well, not if we have 15 snaps in the first five possessions because we’re not converting third downs.
 It’s the same thing with play concept variation.
 The more success you have, the more you’re controlling the game scenarios, the more you’re on schedule, the more possession downs you win, the more concept diversity you have, and you see pocket movement and play action and misdirection passes and screen game and quick game and all the things that really do a good job of keeping defenses off balance.
 And so, I know there were some questions about pocket movement and an increased usage there, but it’s really just about more snaps in all of those discussions, whether it’s concept variation or player usage.”